MKLab-ITI/hackair-data-retrieval/README.md

    ]
 }
 ```

+The involved web-services were created with the adoption of state-of-the-art technologies: RESTful communication, exchange of information on the basis of JSON objects, etc. The hackAIR DS API is publicly available and may run both as an independent service or as an integrated service on the hackAIR app/platform.

 ## Image analysis for sky detection and localization
 Image Analysis (IA) involves all the operations required for the extraction of Red/Green (R/G) and Green/Blue (G/B) ratios from sky-depicting images.
 IA accepts a HTTP post request, carries out image processing, and returns a JSON with the results of the analysis.
 The service accepts as input either a set of local paths of images already downloaded (by image collectors Flickr or webcams) or a set of image URLs.